choompol-drnumnet/CovidNont/appstore.md

 Those information is used only for monitoring the status of Covid-19 spread in Nonthaburi province for public benefit.
 The privacy policy is [here](policy).

-This is QRcode that shops/services providers have.
+This is QRcode samples that shops/services providers have.

 ![](./doc/0b3b5ca2ee682bd53df971bca50886cf.png)